kspc1000/kspc1000/README.md

 Hi!
 I'm interested in technology, especially information technology and I ❤️ programming!
 I am inseparable from my laptop 💻 because I love to code 👨‍💻 or learn something new with it in my own free time ⏰.
 I always try to perfect 👌 the work that I do and aim for the highest quality possible ✨.
 I also genuinely enjoy teaching 📝 very much!
 Let's make the world 🌎 a better place, one piece of software at a time.

 - 🧑🏻‍💻 Aspiring Software Engineer
-- 🥬 Turning cabbage into commits
+- 🥬 Turning Cabbage into Commits
-- ♠️ Ace Programmer Wannabe
 - 💪 [Never give up](https://bit.ly/2XS3IU9) easily
 - ⌨️ Average Typing Speed: 💯 wpm
-- ⚡ Fun fact: ❤️ Overengineering 😂
-- 🎯 2023 Goals: Grit

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=kspc1000.kspc1000)